 Since the composition of the present invention is fully edible due to the raw materials, it is well suited for the development of functional food products, such as functional food products that can be prepared in the form of oral tablets, confectionery, solid drinks, liquid drinks.
 The functional food product of the present invention, comprising the above composition of the present invention and edible excipients, as a food additive that can be used in compliance with relevant standards, such as food additives in compliance with GB2760-2014 of the People’s Republic of China.

-As a preferred form of the functional food of the present invention, oral tablets can be cited.
+Oral tablets can be cited as a preferred form of the functional food of the present invention.
 There is no special limitation on the way of making the composition of the present invention into oral tablets, and a well-known method can be used, for example, the process of granulating the composition of the present invention, mixing it with edible excipients, etc., and carrying out compression of the tablets.
 As edible excipients, starch, sucrose, methylcellulose oligofructose, tea powder, salt, stevioside, sorbitol, vitamin C, etc. can be cited, but not limited to these, as long as the excipients conforming to food standards (e.g. GB2760-2014 of the People’s Republic of China) can be added appropriately.

-The raw material of the invention itself has no irritating taste, and when it is made into oral tablets, it will not have an undesirable taste and does not need to be coated.
-However, it can be coated if it is for the purpose of facilitating consumption, facilitating prevention of moisture absorption, etc. From the food point of view, it is preferred to use excipients such as sodium alginate, xanthan gum, gum arabic, etc. that are fully compliant with food standards for coating.
+The raw material of the invention itself has no irritating taste.
+When made into oral tablets, it will not have an undesirable taste and must not be coated.
+However, it can be coated if it is to facilitate consumption, facilitate the prevention of moisture absorption, etc. From the food point of view, it is preferred to use excipients such as sodium alginate, xanthan gum, gum arabic, etc. that are fully compliant with food standards for coating.

-As the dose to be administered, it should depend on the patient’s age, weight, health status and dosage form.
+The dose to be administered should depend on the patient’s age, weight, health status and dosage form.
 The recommended doses are 3 to 9 mg/kg/d for β-nicotinamide mononucleotide and 8 to 20 mg/kg/d for L-α-glycerophosphorylcholine.
 However, since the raw material components of the present invention all have a strong safety profile, a person skilled in the art can increase the effective dosage of each component as appropriate for individual needs.

 The inventors of the present invention have verified the efficacy of the compositions of the present invention for the treatment of Alzheimer’s disease through experimental animal models.
 Specifically, the Morris water maze experiment was used in this study, which is an experiment that forces experimental animals to swim and learn to find a platform hidden in the water, and is mainly used to test the learning memory ability of experimental animals for spatial position sense and direction sense (spatial orientation), and is widely used in the pharmacological efficacy evaluation studies of Alzheimer’s disease.